ontoligent/polo/README.md

 like.
 Note, however, that Polo takes care of defining the output files, so you don't need to add these.

-So, once you have create a project directory with a corpus and trials directory, and added a corpus file and stopwords file to the former and a trial directory to the latter, and you have created a `config.ini` file for the project, you can start doing this:
+So, once you have created a project directory with a corpus and trials directory, and added a corpus file and stopwords file to the former and a trial directory to the latter, and you have created a `config.ini` file for the project, you can start doing this: